What is the Best and Worst time to Be Online?

 People who use Facebook have different browsing habits and timings than those who use Twitter.
 Also, they will normally check their emails first before visiting any social media website.
 Therefore, you can expect the readers of your blog to also have different browsing habits.
 Also, they might check everything else online before deciding to visit your website.

 If you have a local business then you would only be concerned with the local users.
 Your peak hours will not be similar to those of the online-only business that either serves a national or a global audience.

 If your target audience is mobile users then you might have an edge.
 How?
 Well, such users can freely use the device whenever they want.
 This means that there are chances that they might view your content.
 However, the same could not be said about desktop users as don’t have that kind of flexibility.

 4. Audience Demographics

 One thing that you need to remember is that the age of your audience and their browsing times are related.
-What it means is that elderly people might not be so habitual of surfing the web as compared to young adults.
+What it means is that elderly people might not be so habitual in surfing the web as compared to young adults.
 Also, employment, relationship status, and religion can have an effect on browsing time as well.

 Some Important Data Points

 Many companies normally conduct studies to gather statistics to find out what works best for them.
 Here are just a few important data points that are extracted from such studies.

 - Users are most active on LinkedIn on middays i.e. Tuesday, Wednesday, and Thursday.